I've personally stopped getting into arguments about nutrition online, because it is time consuming and frustrating.

 - Kratz M, et al. The relationship between high-fat dairy consumption and obesity, cardiovascular, and metabolic disease.
 European Journal of Nutrition, 2013.

-- Bonthius M, et al. Dairy consumption and patterns of mortality of Australian adults.
-European Journal of Clinical Nutrition, 2010.
+- Bonthius M, et al. European Journal of Clinical Nutrition, 2010.

-- Smit, et al. Conjugated linoleic acid in adipose tissue and risk of myocardial infarction.
-The American Journal of Clinical Nutrition, 2010.
+- Smit, et al. The American Journal of Clinical Nutrition, 2010.

 Answer: This is completely false, different calorie sources go through different metabolic pathways in the body and have varying effects on hunger, hormones and the brain.